-Individual and Couples Therapy
+- Individual Therapy

 Single Session Therapy

 Single Session Therapy (SST) is a new service started in the fall of 2019.
 SST appointments are designed for students who would like to meet a therapist on a one-time basis to talk about a specific concern in a very focused way.
-SST is meant to provide some practical skills, tools, advice, and perspectives to address concerns that may be resolved or improved on through a single visit.
-Students are eligible for two SST appointments in a semester.
-Examples of concerns for which SST may be a good option include the following:

 - Needing to make a decision and wanting to talk it through with someone objective